 35. Halloween Kettle Corn – Pudge Factor

 Who doesn’t love Kettle Corn – crunchy popcorn that is slightly sweet and slightly salty?
-Halloween Kettle Corn is the perfect homemade treat to dazzle trick or treaters both young and old.
-If you can make popcorn, you can make Halloween Kettle Corn!
+Halloween Kettle Corn is the perfect homemade treat to dazzle trick-or-treaters both young and old.
+If you can make popcorn, you can make this!

 36. Spider Cookies – Celebrating Sweets